How To Draw Contour Plot With Errror

 Set Axis (w0, w1)

-array will exist every bit spaced 100 values between -due west[0] * 5
+Our w0 array will exist every bit spaced 100 values between -due west[0] * 5 and +w[0] * 5.
+Same for the w1.

 Note: There is shortcut available for the beneath lawmaking, however wanted to go along information technology like this way since its easy to see whats going on.